 using digital imaging techniques, computer-aided design (CAD) and computer-aided manufacturing (CAM) to help design orthotic devices

 manufacturing orthoses such as splints, braces or special footwear, using the most suitable materials

 working closely with the prosthetist or orthotist to ensure you understand the patient’s needs

 working with a wide range of materials including plastic, metal, leather, carbon fibre and composites

-aiming to design and create a prostheses that matches as close as possible to the patient’s missing limb
+aiming to design and create a prosthesis that matches as close as possible to the patient’s missing limb

 making adjustments and carrying out repairs to the prostheses or orthoses

 using a range of hand tools as well as large free standing machinery including routers, sanders and bandsaws

 maintaining equipment, making sure work areas are kept clean and tidy and ordering materials and equipment.